phpactor/phpactor/plugin/README.md

 - [Tranformations](#transformations): Apply transformations (implement contracts, etc).
 - [Move and copy classes](#move-class): Move/copy classes and update references to them.
 - [Go-to type](#goto-type): Open the class for the type under the cursor.
+- [Create class](#create-class): New class in an empty file, or generate in a new tab for a class name under the cursor.

 Installation
 ------------